Types of quiz questions

 Add documents

-Upload documents such as word, excel, PDF that respondents can download to view.
+Upload documents such as Word, Excel and PDF's that respondents can download to view.

 Start creating a quiz with these question types today